21 Best RV Campgrounds on the Beach | East Coast Guide

 Cape Henlopen State Park is located at the point where the Delaware Bay meets the Atlantic Ocean.
 Camp among pine-covered dunes within walking distance of the Atlantic and a five-mile stretch of beach in Lewes.

 Explore all 7,000 acres of Cape Henlopen State Park!
-Cape Discover the beauty and diversity of Cape Henlopen coastal environment encompassing ocean and bay beaches, maritime forests, and tidal salt marshes.
+Discover the beauty and diversity of Cape Henlopen’s coastal environment, which encompasses ocean and bay beaches, maritime forests, and tidal salt marshes.

 Maryland